JCMais/node-libcurl/README.md

 Almost all [CURL options](https://curl.haxx.se/libcurl/c/curl_easy_setopt.html) are supported, if you pass one that is not, an error will be thrown.

 For more usage examples check the [examples folder](./examples).

+## Special Notes

+### `READFUNCTION` option

+The buffer passed as first parameter to the callback set with the [`READFUNCTION`](https://curl.haxx.se/libcurl/c/CURLOPT_READFUNCTION.html) option is initialized with the size libcurl is using in their upload buffer (which can be set with [`UPLOAD_BUFFERSIZE`](https://curl.haxx.se/libcurl/c/CURLOPT_UPLOAD_BUFFERSIZE.html)), this is initialized using `node::Buffer::Data(buf);` which is basically the same than `Buffer#allocUnsafe` and therefore, it has all the implications as to its correct usage: https://nodejs.org/pt-br/docs/guides/buffer-constructor-deprecation/#regarding-buffer-allocunsafe

+So, be careful, make sure to return **exactly** the amount of data you have written to the buffer on this callback.
+Only that specific amount is going to be copied and handed over to libcurl.

 ## Common Issues